HatScripts/circle-flags/README.md

 ### NPM

-If you want to install this package as dependency, you can install it from this GitHub repository:
+If you want to install this package as a dependency, you can install it from this GitHub repository:

 ```
 npm install --save https://github.com/HatScripts/circle-flags